Blog

 5. Feedback Mechanisms: Encouraging open feedback channels where employees can express concerns, ask questions, and provide input throughout the transition process.

-How do I create a transitional training program?
+How to create a transitional training program?

 As with every form of training, at Whale, we have a recommended structure for developing your transitional training program.